Hendrick Hamel: Seoul

-Once Hamel and his crew arrived in Seoul, they were taken before king Hyojong With the help of Jan Jansz Weltevree, they begged the king to release them so they could return home to their wives and children.
+In June 1655, after spending nearly a year on Jeju, Hamel and the others were taken to Seoul, the capital of Joseon.
+Once Hamel and his crew arrived, they were taken before king Hyojong.
+With the help of Weltevree, they begged the king to release them so they could return home to their wives and children.
 The king denied their request, citing official policy.
 The king then asked the Dutchmen to entertain him with song and dance from their home country.

+As was the customary treatment of foreigners at the time, the government forbade Hamel and his crew from leaving the country.
+However, they were given freedom to live within Korean society.
 During their two years in Seoul, Hamel and his crew served in the king's guard.
 They lived in a complex administered by Korean landlords and, in addition to their duties in the king's guard, performed domestic chores for their landlords.
 Outside of these duties, Hamel and his crew were permitted to live relatively normal lives.